bgruening/galaxytools/tools/sklearn/README.rst

 - Linear and quadratic discriminant classifiers
 - Random forest and Ada boost classifiers and regressors
 - All the clustering methods
-- All supprt vector machine classifiers
+- All support vector machine classifiers
 - A subset of data preprocessing estimator classes
 - Pairwise metric measurement functions